Tanna (island): Population

-John Frum movement
+Cargo cults

 The island is the centre of the John Frum religious movement, which attracts tourist interest as a cargo cult.
 The first John appeared at night as a spirit at a place called Green Point beach and told the people to return to their traditional way of life, or kastom.
 From that time kastom on Tanna has been seen as an alternative to the modernity encouraged by many missionary denominations.

-Yaohnanen is the centre of the Prince Philip Movement, which reveres Prince Philip, Duke of Edinburgh, the late husband of Queen Elizabeth II.
+Yaohnanen is the centre of the Prince Philip movement, which reveres Prince Philip, Duke of Edinburgh, the late husband of Queen Elizabeth II.
 The cult is examined by British writer Matthew Baylis in his 2013 book Man Belong Mrs Queen: Adventures with the Philip Worshippers.
+Five men from the cargo cult were brought to the United Kingdom as part of the Channel 4 reality show Meet the Natives in 2007.
+Part of their itinerary included an off-screen meeting with the prince.
+In An Idiot Abroad, Series 2, Episode 1, Karl Pilkington visited Tanna and discussed the Prince Philip Movement and met those who visited Windsor Castle.

-Christian missionary John Gibson Paton served in Tanna in the mid 1800s.
+Christian missionary John Gibson Paton served in Tanna in the mid 19th century.
 Cannibalism was practiced before Christianity swept the island.
-In the biography of Paton, the horror of the pagan practice of abusing and murdering disobedient wives is detailed.
+The biography of Paton includes passages detailing the abuse and murder of disobedient wives.

-Language
+Languages

-There are five main languages spoken on Tanna: the southern language of Kwamera and the South-Western language adjacent to the slopes of Tokosmera, of which there are many dialects spoken by very small groupings, constitute two of the languages.
+There are five main languages spoken on Tanna: the southern language of Kwamera and the Southwestern language adjacent to the slopes of Tokosmera, of which there are many dialects spoken by very small groupings, constitute two of the languages.
 The remaining majority of Tanna islanders speak four dialects, being North Tanna in the northwest, Lénakel in the west-central area near Lénakel, and the middle bush dialect in the central plateau of the island, which is very close to Lenakel Whitesands in the northeast near Whitesands.

+The five languages of Tanna feature among the most populous among all the indigenous languages of Vanuatu:

-These are generally grouped into the Tanna languages family, which is a subgroup of the South Vanuatu languages, an Austronesian language branch.
-According to Ethnologue, each is spoken by a few thousand, and Lénakel, with about 16,000 speakers, is one of the languages of Vanuatu with the most speakers.
+These are grouped into the Tanna languages family, which is a subgroup of the South Vanuatu languages, a branch of the Oceanic languages.
 Many people on Tanna also speak Bislama, which is one of Vanuatu's three official languages (together with English and French).